GaTech-CS7641-A-Fall2020-Team7/project-page/index.md

 # Discussion
 ---
 During this phase of the project, we have some discussions on data cleaning, visualization, feature selection and some unsupervised && supervised methods.
-The next step is using more methods to test the results and reach higher accuracy.
+For data cleaning, we examined the columns in the dataset and hold discussion about the best way to fill out the empty entires.
+For visualization, we each contributed to finding out good ways to display the data by trying different libraries.
+Then we divided out work into person and perform centern machine learning methods on the data and collect the results.
+Right now, we have obtained the initial results on the dataset by performing preliminary analysis and apply various mahcine learning methods, but there's still room for improved accuracy.
+The current accuracies of different methods are all below 80%.
+In the next half of the project, we will focus on refining the features and improving our machine learning methods such as training configuration or even use data augmentation.
+We will attemp to train the data using more methods and collect more and better results.

 # References